Analysis | The newly important American political axis: Democracy vs. autocracy

 Biden’s comments at his inauguration were broadly about the rise of autocracy in the world, the expansion of ambition by people like Russian President Vladimir Putin and the retraction of free elections at the hands of people like Hungarian Prime Minister Viktor Orban.
 But he was clearly also speaking explicitly about the attempt by Donald Trump to subvert the results of the election in our own country and the violence that had unfolded two weeks before, where Biden stood as he spoke.

 Trump does not sit at the far end of the “democracy” side of the axis, though it’s not exactly clear where he sits otherwise.
 He has, however, helped amplify sympathy for a more-autocratic view of American politics.
 He’s repeatedly elevated dishonest claims about election security as he endorses new restrictions on the right to vote.
-He’s lashed out at independent governmental institutions and actors and advocated repeatedly for infusing apolitical organizations and decision-makers with political considerations.
+He’s lashed out at independent governmental institutions and actors, and advocated repeatedly for infusing apolitical organizations and decision-makers with political considerations.

 His party has often followed his lead.
 Republican legislators at all levels of government are questioning how expansive voting access should be.
 Often, these are small tweaks, ones that they generally believe to be disadvantageous to the left.
 Sometimes that belief stems from an understanding of who is newly burdened by the changes.
 Sometimes it's based on the delusion that the left regularly commits rampant fraud in elections, a theory that would seem to be undercut pretty severely by the fact that the Democratic Party's hold on power is so tenuous.